 For these two questions, EPA has set up seven categories (or tiers) for study.
-These include former production sites, dump sites, incineration sites, formulation sites, etc. Under the overall direction of the Assistant Administrator for Solid Waste and Emergency Response (OSWER), individual offices will evaluate the areas in which they have the greatest familiarity.
+These include former production sites, waste disposal sites, incineration sites, formulation sites, etc. Under the overall direction of the Assistant Administrator for Solid Waste and Emergency Response (OSWER), individual offices will evaluate the sources with which they have the greatest familiarity.